Dr Brendan Ch’ng Hien Wee

 Biography

-Dr Brendan Ch'ng received his PhD in educational psychology from the University of Malaya and a Master of Education specialising in Gifted Education from Monash University, Australia.
-His research interests broadly encompass areas of environmental sensitivity, psychological well-being, gifted education, and higher education.
+Dr Brendan Ch'ng is a Senior Lecturer and Programme Leader for the postgraduate research programmes at the School of Education.
+He received his PhD in educational psychology from the University of Malaya (Malaysia) and he also holds a Master of Education specialising in Gifted Education from Monash University (Australia).

 Academic & Professional Qualifications